google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 ### Data integrity

-_Has anyone tampered with the content I am sending or receiving?_
+_Has anyone tampered with the content that I'm sending or receiving?_

 HTTPS lets the browser detect if an attacker has changed any data the browser receives.
 When transferring money using your bank's website, this prevents an